citizensadvice/page-fragmentor/README.md

 - any CSS that changes the rendered order of elements from the logical DOM order - such a flex-order, grid, or floats - is not considered and may result in unexpected breakpoints
 - only page breaks are considered
-- left, right, recto and verso breaks are no supported
+- left, right, recto and verso breaks are not supported
 - [class 3 break points][7] are not considered
 - `box-decoration-break` is not supported.
 Elements are cloned when fragmented and all margins, borders and paddings are cloned
 - margins, borders and padding are not [collapsed to prevent overflow][8]